aeg224/e28/p3/README.md

 ##### Passing E2E testing for all features
 ###### My e2e testing tests all of the features of the app including: form validation, form submission, login, logout, registration, authorization and the Vuex Store's Master Park List state storage.
 The tests run through each and all pass.

+###### Two notes about my E2E testing.
+On just a few occasions, I've had the tests fail due to (what I think are) latency issues.
+The few times this has occured I've run the test right afterwards and had them pass.
+Also, To test the registration, I needed to generate a unique email address every time.
+To do this, I use Math.floor(Math.random() * 100000).
+As a result, there is a 1 in 100000 chance the test will generate an allready used email address and will result in an error.